Imagen dinámica

 At this stage:

-• You’ll have to completely dispense with small details.
+• You’ll have to completely do away with small details.

 • Each pixel you draw will occupy an important space in the composition.